Medication Search - Ibrance

 Children: The safety and effectiveness of using this medication have not been established for children.

-What other drugs could interact with the Ibrance medication?
+What other drugs could interact with Ibrance?

 There may be an interaction between palbociclib and any of the following: